Nozbe/Michael.team/en/cuts.md

 - [Templates](https://www.icloud.com/shortcuts/eac30c7437264d54958326df32927e19) - templates v1 - so I can store templates of things I do regularly on the iPad or iPhone - 10.07.24
 - [Ryanair](https://www.icloud.com/shortcuts/77fe11f529f540cbbbff6c9d89d140b5) - parsing "Ryanair Travel Itinerary" emails and adding an event to calendar - 17.07.24
 - [Vueling](https://www.icloud.com/shortcuts/74fbdd48d75145c194093b2d7f0397e7) - parsing "Your booking confirmation" emails from Vueling and adding them to the calendar - 17.07.24
+- [Templates](https://www.icloud.com/shortcuts/a770d39a3d2241b6b5f86e564fcee7c1) - my quick shortcut to create templates for tasks in Nozbe or other things - 18.07.24